yingweiwo

 Therapeutic Uses

-Pralatrexate is indicated for the treatment of patients with relapsed or refractory peripheral T-cell lymphoma (PTCL).
+Platrexate is indicated for the treatment of patients with relapsed or refractory peripheral T-cell lymphoma (PTCL).
 This indication is based on overall response rate.
-Clinical benefit such as improvement in progression free survival or overall survival has not been demonstrated. /Included in US product label/
+Clinical benefits such as improved progression-free survival or overall survival have not been demonstrated. /US product label includes/

-T-cell lymphomas (TCL) are characterized by poor response to chemotherapy and generally poor outcome.
-While molecular profiling has identified distinct biological subsets and therapeutic targets in B-cell lymphomas, the molecular characterization of TCL has been slower.
-Surface markers expressed on malignant T-cells, such as CD2, CD3, CD4, CD25, and CD52 were the first TCL-specific therapeutic targets to be discovered.
-However, the presence of these receptors on normal T-cells means that monoclonal antibody (mAb)- or immunotoxin (IT)-based therapy in TCL inevitably results in variable degrees of immunosuppression.
-Thus, although some mAbs/IT have significant activity in selected subsets of TCL, more specific agents that target signaling pathways preferentially activated in malignant T-cells are needed.
-One such novel class of agents is represented by the histone deacetylase (HDAC) inhibitors.
-These molecules selectively induce apoptosis in a variety of transformed cells, including malignant T-cells, both in vitro and in vivo.
-Several HDAC inhibitors have been studied in TCL with promising results, and have recently been approved for clinical use.
-Immunomodulatory drugs, such as interferons and Toll Receptor (TLR) agonists have significant clinical activity in TCL, and are particularly important in the treatment of primary cutaneous subtypes (CTCL).
-Although most classical cytotoxic drugs have limited efficacy against TCL, agents that inhibit purine and pyrimidine metabolism, known as nucleoside analogues, and novel antifolate drugs, such as pralatrexate, are highly active in TCL.
-With improved molecular profiling of TCL novel pharmacological agents with activity in TCL are now being discovered at an increasingly rapid pace.
-Clinical trials are in progress and these agents are being integrated in combination therapies for TCL, both in the relapsed/refractory setting as well as front line.
+T-cell lymphoma (TCL) is characterized by poor response to chemotherapy and generally poor prognosis.
+While molecular profiling has identified different biological subtypes and therapeutic targets in B-cell lymphomas, progress in the molecular characterization of TCL has been slow.
+Markers expressed on the surface of malignant T cells, such as CD2, CD3, CD4, CD25, and CD52, were the first TCL-specific therapeutic targets identified.
+However, because these receptors are also present on normal T cells, TCL treatment based on monoclonal antibodies (mAbs) or immunotoxins (ITs) inevitably leads to varying degrees of immunosuppression.
+Therefore, although some mAbs/ITs have shown significant efficacy in specific subtypes of TCL, more specific drugs targeting preferentially activated signaling pathways in malignant T cells are still needed.
+Histone deacetylase (HDAC) inhibitors are one such new class of drugs.
+These molecules selectively induce apoptosis in a variety of transformed cells, including malignant T cells, both in vitro and in vivo.
+Some HDAC inhibitors have been studied in TCL with encouraging results and have recently been approved for clinical use.
+Immunomodulatory drugs, such as interferons and Toll-like receptor (TLR) agonists, have shown significant clinical efficacy in TCL, playing a particularly important role in the treatment of primary cutaneous T-cell lymphoma (CTCL).
+Although most classical cytotoxic drugs have limited efficacy against T-cell lymphoma (TCL), drugs that inhibit purine and pyrimidine metabolism (called nucleoside analogs) and novel antifolate drugs (such as pralatrexate) have high activity against TCL.
+As the molecular profiling of TCL continues to deepen, new drugs targeting TCL are being discovered at an increasingly rapid pace.
+Clinical trials are currently underway, and these drugs are being integrated into combination therapy regimens for TCL, for relapsed/refractory TCL and as first-line treatment.

 Drug Warnings

-FOLOTYN can suppress bone marrow function, manifested by thrombocytopenia, neutropenia, and anemia.
-Dose modifications are based on ANC and platelet count prior to each dose.
+FOLOTYN can suppress bone marrow function, manifesting as thrombocytopenia, neutropenia, and anemia.
+Dosage should be adjusted based on absolute neutrophil count (ANC) and platelet count before each administration.

 Pharmacodynamics